 In this graph you can see, in real time with RIETE registry data, the risk of VTE (percentage) with different variables related to surgery

-My husband has been wearing a knee prosthesis for 10 days.
-He has not taken his anticoagulants and now his leg hurts.
-Could this be the reason?
+My husband is wearing a prosthesis in his knee since 10 days ago.
+He did not take his anticoagulants and now his leg hurts.
+Could it be the reason?

 If the pain is in the knee, most likely the pain is related to surgery.
 However, if the leg under the knee hurts (and swells), thrombosis is the most likely cause.
 First, you need to find out what causes the pain.
 Ask your doctor.
 Depending on the diagnosis, anticoagulants will be needed to or not.

-My father underwent surgery because of a hernia and he did not receive heparin.
-He then died of a pulmonary embolism.
-Was this a case of medical negligence?
+My father underwent surgery because of a hernia and he didn’t receive heparin.
+He then died due to a pulmonary embolism.
+Was it a case of medical negligence?

 Not necessarily.
 As a consequence of a surgical procedure some patients bleed (during the intervention or during the first days) and in others, blood gets thicker and promotes the creation of clots (thrombi).
 If we give heparin, we reduce the risk of thrombosis, but we increase the risk of bleeding.

 Every case is different.
-Nobody can know which patients will bleed and which will develop a thrombosis (with or without heparin).
+Nobody can know which patients will bleed (with or without heparin) and which will develop a thrombosis (with or without heparin).
 The decision to prescribe heparin or not, is based on approximations.
 Some procedures bleed a lot and create very few thrombi, other procedures bleed very little and cause many thromboses, while others bleed a lot and create many thromboses.

 If there are any aspects of thrombosis and/or pulmonary embolism that you are not sure about, you can contact us, and our specialists will answer you shortly.
 This cannot replace the visit to your doctor